neuralpain/oneclickwinrar/README.md

 ### [installrar.cmd][install]

-Just need to install WinRAR or update if it's already installed?
-Here's a script for that.
-No need to download it yourself.
+Only need to install or update WinRAR?
 Let `installrar` take care of that for you.
-Download and install WinRAR without licensing it.

-Run once using a PowerShell terminal.
-For more functionality, download and [customize](#customization) the script.
+Run the following command using a PowerShell terminal.
+For more functionality, download and customize the script.

 ```
 irm "https://shorter.gg/Jizeii" | iex